Connect with us

 I spent yesterday morning digging through NC State’s FTAs and FT disparity numbers, which I put together in this article I posted yesterday.

-Look, I watched the game, and I’m just going to go ahead and say, that’s not the case.
+Look, I watched the game, and I’m just going to go ahead and say that’s not the case.
 In fact, I thought NC State was a little softer than usual in this game.
-But that’s just an opinion, so go rewatch and make up your own mind.
+But that’s just an opinion, so go rewatch and let me know what you think.

 Meanwhile, I’ll just point out a few things about that 2007 #1 UNC vs. Virginia game in Chapel Hill and show you that there were quite a few interesting parallels to Saturday’s game.